Blood type eating – briefly

 - Notice the row of boxes with blood types – A B AB O – and the possible colors.
 Green means beneficial.
 Light yellow is neutral.
 Light orange is avoid.
 Light grey is unknown.

 What do you value more – your health or your habits?

-If any of your favorite foods are on the list of foods to be avoided by your blood type, you might still try cutting them for at least a week, and then see how you feel.
-If it works for you, you will probably continue, if you value your health.
+If any of your favorite foods are on the list of foods to be avoided by your blood type, you might still try cutting them one-by-one for at least a week, and then see how you feel.
 What do you value more – your health or your habits?
 To try blood type eating, you simply do not eat what is to be avoided.
 You eat only what is beneficial or neutral.
 This does restrict choices, but the list includes many foods for each blood type.
 Again, the above table is incomplete.
 Complete details are in the book and on the website.
 If you know your own blood type, you could start with Dr. D’Adamo’s Getting Started Guide.

 Why does this work?